voceconnect/grunt-composer/README.md

 #### options.flags
 Type: `Array`

 This is an array of custom Composer CLI args, such as `no-dev`.
+_Note_: This is bypassed if there are command options.

 #### options.phpArgs
 Type: `Object`